evolentDelight/Task-Tracker-CLI/README.md

 > To keep it simple, you should run the application in the same folder/directory where you placed the main application files.

 Using the keyword
 `task-cli`
 You will be able to run the following commands
-You can run any of the following commands using any combination of uppercase and lowercase letters.
+&nbsp; &nbsp; The commands are case-insensitive.
+Thus, you can use any combination of uppercase and lowercase.

 - But, it must be add, update, delete, etc.
 - E.g. Add, UpDate, Delete would work